MozeBaltyk/mozebaltyk.github.io/content/docs/Virtualisation/OLVM/install.md

 -	`/var/tmp` 10 GB space at least

--	Prepared storage of at least 74 GB to be used as a data storage domain dedicated to the engine virtual machine.
+-	Prepared a shared-storage (nfs or iscsi) of at least 74 GB to be used as a data storage domain dedicated to the engine virtual machine.
+ISCSI need to be discovered before oVirt install.

 -	If you are using iSCSI storage, do not use the same iSCSI target for the *self-hosted engine* storage domain and any additional storage domains.